girliemac/send-sms/README.md

 # Sending SMS from Web

-This is a simple web app written in Node.js with Express and Socket.io.
+This is a simple web app written in Node.js with Express.
+Additionally, I am using W3C desktop notifications API for the front-end UI to show the SMS receipt message with Socket.io.

 ![screencast](public/images/nexmo-sms-notification-demo.gif)